 Multicultural services for people with disability

-Our multicultural servicing strategy Delivering Services to Multicultural Australia 2013-2015 is committed to providing culturally and linguistically appropriate services to all Australians.
+Our Multicultural Servicing Strategy 2016-19 ensures our services are responsive to the needs of multicultural customers.
 This includes providing free interpreting and translation services so customers may do their business with us in their language.
 We also have access to Auslan interpreters to assist customers who are deaf or have a hearing impairment.

 We have Multicultural Service Officers (MSOs) who assist migrant and refugee communities connect with Australian Government services.
 MSOs also consult with communities about the impact of government initiatives on their communities.

 Customers can, for some payments and services, make arrangements to authorise a person or organisation to make limited enquiries on their behalf.

 Arrangements can include authorising someone to:

 - act and make changes on a customer’s behalf, or

 - to receive payments on a customer’s behalf

 People with disability can take up these arrangements: